 THE MODEL USED FOR PREDICTIONS OF MVP :

-The model that we are using is Random forest and we have reached this decision after comparing the models based on confusion matrix and other comparable scenarios like the imbalanced data etc.
+The model that we are using is Random forest [4], and we have reached this decision after comparing the models based on the confusion matrix and other comparable scenarios like the imbalanced data, etc.

-In random forest features are of very much importance for the prediction and as we can see the importance plot for all the variables below.
+In random forest scheme, features are very much crucial for the prediction as we can see the importance plot for all the variables below.